How to Recover Data from a BitLocker-Encrypted External Hard Drive?

 enter bitlocker password before scanning

-3. Hasleo Data Recovery will list all found BitLocker encrypted partitions on the target device.
-If you have entered the password or BitLocker recovery key in the previous step, the password status will show whether the password or BitLocker recovery key matches this partition.
+3. Hasleo Data Recovery will display all detected BitLocker-encrypted partitions on the target device.
+If you provided the password or BitLocker recovery key in the previous step, the password status will show whether they match the partition.

 select bitlocker encrypted partition

-4. After the deleted or lost Bitlocker encrypted partition is found, double click it.
-If you have previously entered the password or BitLocker recovery key and the the password or recovery key matches, Hasleo Data Recovery will start scanning lost files.
-Otherwise, a pop-up window will appear asking you to enter the password or BitLocker recovery key.
-Enter the password or recovery key and then click "OK" button, Hasleo Data Recovery will start scanning lost files if the password or recovery key matches.
+4. Double-click the partition you want to recover data from.
+If you've already entered the password or BitLocker recovery key and the password or recovery key matches, Hasleo Data Recovery will start scanning lost files.
+Otherwise, a prompt will appear asking for your BitLocker password or 48-digit recovery key.
+After entering the correct credentials and clicking "OK", the scan will start.

 enter bitlocker password